AppDetails

 This is typically a shorter version of the name of the binary/executable, such as "Data Plane" or "DATAPLANE".

-If the short name could not be detected, this will return “unknown”.
+If the application hasn’t registered its details, this will return "unknown".

 Source